almibe/ligature-specification/lig.md

 Values are represented in a number of ways depending on the type of the value.
  * Entities are represented the same way as above
- * Strings are wrapped in `"` and can contain new lines
+ * Strings are wrapped in `"` and follows the definition of Strings from JSON
  * Integers are numbers that don't contain a decimal point (limited to 64 bits)
  * Floating point numbers are numbers that contain a decimal point (64 bit IEEE 754)
  * Byte vectors starts with `0x` and contains only hex characters 0-9 and a-f